 This cobblestone street is–you guessed it–lined with restaurants and shops and historical markers, as well as several bed and breakfasts.

-The Oldest House
+15. The Oldest House

 The Oldest House (officially known as the González-Alvarez House) was built back in 1723 and is the oldest house in St. Augustine.
-This is a pretty big deal for Florida but… where I live in Massachusetts I’m literally surrounded on all sides by houses a hundred years older than that.
+(Though considered a baby by Massachusetts standards, where I live, this is a big deal for Florida.)
+This house is a National Historic Landmark and is open for public tours.

-Fountain of Youth
+16. Fountain of Youth

 I rode the trolley back towards the start until we got to the Fountain of Youth where I hopped off again.